TTK4145-Students-2021/project-group29/README.md

 **Main**

 Main is responsible for initializing the elevators, making the necessary channels and setting up the necessary goroutines for the modules mentioned above.

+**Imported libraries**

+We have imported several Golang-packages in our implementation of the elevator system.
+These are:
+- fmt
+- os
+- strings
+- time
+- io/ioutil
+- strconv